apna-codeworld/codeworld-demo/README.md

 # codeworld-demo
 This is the first repository of codeworld
 <br>
-Author - santosh kumar Barik
+Author - santosh kumar Barik (code world)
 <br>
 from codeworld